Consensys/quorum/docs/Consensus/ibft/ibft-parameters.md

 To update this value, the same process can be followed as other hard-forks.

-### qibftBlock
+### qbftBlock

-The `qibftBlock` sets the block number from which to use `qibft` consensus.
-This was introduced to enable existing ibft networks the ability to start using qibft consensus at a point in the future.
+The `qbftBlock` sets the block number from which to use `qbft` consensus.
+This was introduced to enable existing ibft networks the ability to start using qbft consensus at a point in the future.
 For new networks, it is recommended to set this value to `0` to use the qbft consensus immediately.

 To update this value, the same process can be followed as other hard-forks.